-- Fire wood is easiest to split when its been dried or seasoned.
+The best firewoods are easiest to split when they have been dried or seasoned.

-- Moving, splitting, and carrying wood is one of the best workouts out there!
+Moving, splitting, and carrying wood is one of the best workouts out there!
 I just don’t recommend it when 8-9 months pregnant.
-Ha.

 What about you?
-What are your favorite wood for burning in a wood stove?
+What are your favorite type of firewood for burning in a wood stove?